open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/policy/bundle-api.md

 # Policy Bundle API

-Working in much the same way as in OPA, the Bundle API is a functionality of Enterprise OPA which can can periodically download bundles of policy from remote HTTP servers.
+Working in much the same way as in OPA, the Bundle API is a functionality of EOPA which can can periodically download bundles of policy from remote HTTP servers.

-The following is an example of a simple Enterprise OPA configuration using the Bundle API:
+The following is an example of a simple EOPA configuration using the Bundle API:

 ```yaml
 services: